agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 5. **Model**: Now that you have a metric, data, features, and labels, what model is a good fit?
 Why?
 How would you train it?
 What do you need to watch out for?
-6. **Validation**: How would you make sure you model works offline?
+6. **Validation**: How would you make sure your model works offline?
 What data would you hold out?
 What metrics would you measure?
 7. **Deployment and Monitoring**: Having developed a model you are comfortable with, how would you deploy it?
-Does it need to be real-time or can you get away with batch?
+Does it need to be real-time or is it sufficient to batch inputs and periodically run the model?
 How would you check performance in production?
 How would you monitor for drift?

 I will cover each of these in more detail below.